Mocks

 Mock servers in Insomnia

 A mock server is a tool used to simulate API endpoints.
 These can be particularly useful while designing an API.
-Insomnia offers cloud-hosted mock servers, but you can also deploy self-hosted mocks.
+They can be self-hosted or hosted on the cloud.

 Cloud-hosted mocks